Major in Human Development

 Program Structure & Areas of Concentration

 All Human Development majors take a set of Core courses: a series of Foundational courses, a series of courses in Approaches to Inquiry, and specific courses addressing Developmental Progressions and Processes in a variety of different psychological domains.
-Additionally, all students choose an area of concentration in one of the following areas: (1) Psychology; (2) Early Childhood Education (3) Elementary Education and (4) School and Society.
+Additionally, all students choose an area of concentration in one of the following areas: (1) Moderate Disabilities; (2) Early Childhood Education (3) Elementary Education and (4) School and Society.
 Finally, all students fulfill a capstone experience, either through their practicum (student-teaching), senior thesis, or field experience component.

 - The School and Society concentration supports students’ understanding of key issues within human development through the perspective of the role and function of schools in our society.

 Students who major in Human Development, like all other Merrimack College students, take additional courses that fulfill Institutional and Distribution requirements.
 Students in the Education concentrations will also take a set of courses that are required for State licensure.